DanKosgey/phone-repair/RENDER_DEPLOYMENT_GUIDE.md

 1. **Build failures**: If you encounter build failures, check the build logs in Render dashboard for specific error messages.

-2. **Lockfile issues**: The build script automatically handles incompatible lockfiles by removing them and forcing a fresh install.
+2. **Lockfile issues**: The build process automatically handles incompatible lockfiles by removing them and forcing a fresh install.

-3. **Turbopack path errors**: The next.config.ts has been configured with explicit distDir to avoid path issues.
+3. **Turbopack path errors**: The next.config.ts has been configured to avoid Turbopack path issues in production.

 ### Health Check

-The application includes a health check endpoint at `/api/health` which is used by the Docker configuration to verify the application is running correctly.
+The application includes a health check endpoint at `/api/health` which can be used to verify the application is running correctly.

 ## Updating the Application